Virtual Support & Addiction Meetings

 We are adopting the slogan “progress not perfection” and will do our best to adhere to traditional 12-step guidelines.
-Our primary purpose with these meetings is to create a safe, confidential, and accessible forum for those who are in recovery or seeking recovery.
+Our primary purpose with these meetings is to create a safe, confidential, and accessible forum for those who are in recovery or seeking recovery from drug addiction.

 During these times of uncertainty, you can be certain that American Addiction Centers (AAC) cares about your recovery journey and we understand that attending in-person meetings over the coming weeks will be difficult.

 Beginning Wednesday March 18th, we will be hosting free virtual 12-step meetings throughout the week.

 These sessions will be based on traditional 12-step meetings, hosted by a person in recovery, and topics or meeting types will vary based on the group’s preference.
 Following the traditions of 12-step programs, these meetings are not affiliated with AAC or any of its affiliates.

 Although meeting types will vary, we believe the best way to attend these meetings will be from your computer.
 This will allow you to listen and take part in the chat feature to let us know if you would like to share at any time.
 Your meeting host will enable and disable the microphone to allow whoever might be sharing to do so with minimal distractions and interruptions.
 If you are not able to join from a computer, we invite you to call in – as is often said in the rooms, “sometimes we can benefit from sitting back and listening”.